West Virginia Museums

 “Incorporated in 1947 and opened to the public in 1952, Huntington Museum of Art (formerly known as Huntington Galleries) serves the public as a museum and cultural center and, in the greater community, acts as a presence and advocate for the areas of arts, education, and nature.
 HMA’s mission is furthered by its four commitments: to acquire and display objects of art, provide excellence in education and arts experiences, maintain a plant conservatory and nature trails, and expand its service population.”

-“WV Geological and Economic Survey’s Museum of Geology and Natural History” – Morgantown
+“WV Geological and Economic Survey’s Mini-Museum of Geology and Natural History” – Morgantown

 “Although a state since 1863, West Virginia was actually millions of years in the making.
 The mineral wealth and natural beauty of West Virginia owe their origins to geologic processes that began eons ago.
 Without these geologic processes, there would be no rocks, rivers, minerals, or scenic beauty.
 Indeed, there would be no mountains in the Mountain State.

 “Showcasing the rich and varied story of West Virginia’s geology is the mission of the West Virginia Geological and Economic Survey’s Museum of Geology and Natural History.
 Housed in the lobby of the Survey’s headquarters on Cheat Lake, near Morgantown, the museum displays rock, mineral, and fossil specimens and offers an opportunity for visitors to sample the scope of West Virginia’s vast natural heritage.

 “The Museum of Geology and Natural History was established for the collection, preparation, preservation, and exhibition of rock, mineral, and fossil specimens from all ages of West Virginia’s geologic history.
 In addition to being a repository for all types of geologic specimens, the museum’s ongoing collections also include historic books, maps, manuscripts, and artifacts.